Made for Big Days

 Features

 Next up is a selection of pockets to keep all your small stuff organized and easy to access.
-In keeping with its traditional top-load design, accessory pockets are limited to the two pockets in the top lid and a small hip belt pocket.
-I was also able to stow my repair kit in the small pocket used to store the helmet carry strap located in the avalanche tools pocket.
+In keeping with its traditional top-load design, accessory pockets are limited to two on the top lid and a small hip-belt pocket.
+I was also able to stow my repair kit in the small pocket for the helmet carry strap in the avalanche tools pocket.

 FastTrack Ski Carry System

-As mentioned, the FT in the name stands for FastTrack and refers to the ski carry system that allows for strapping on skis without removing the pack.
+As mentioned, the FT in the name stands for FastTrack and refers to the ski-carry system that allows strapping skis on without removing the pack.
 The design lets you pair your skis, slide the tails through a spacious side loop, and then secure the tips with a bungee-like strap that’s accessible from the shoulder strap.
-It’s actually pretty slick and seems appropriate for a pack that is suited to technical endeavors where you’ll inevitably be kicking steps up a boot pack.
-Gregory has a short video that shows the FastTrack ski carry in action that’s far better than anything we could create.
-Along the lines of technical features, the pack also has secure ice axe storage.
+It’s actually pretty slick and seems appropriate for a pack suited to technical endeavors, where you’ll inevitably be kicking steps up a bootpack.
+Gregory has a short video that shows the FastTrack ski carry in action, which is far better than anything we could create.
+Alongside technical features, the pack also includes secure ice axe storage.
 And there’s an extra strap under the lid to secure a rope.

 Best Use